 Are we setting out to make something people choose to talk about?

 Many organizations put a lot of effort into cajoling customers to share with their friends and family.
 Without the experience to share, these efforts often fail.

 There are a lot of moving parts that have to come together to create a differentiating customer experience.
 It can feel overwhelming.
 It’s a never ending journey that requires agility and discipline.

 The beauty of design thinking is its iterative nature.
 It works best with smaller incremental changes.
 Your product or service has to be competitive.
 Invite your employees and customers to join you in continually improving it.

 Most importantly, DO SOMETHING!!
 Don’t allow the complexity or magnitude to paralyze.

-What are some of the ways you are creating a differentiating customer experience?
+What are some of the factors in customer experience design you are using in creating a differentiating customer experience?